-In general, a U.S. Holder may avoid the adverse PFIC tax consequences described above in respect of the Ordinary Shares by making and maintaining a timely and valid QEF election (if eligible to do so).
+QEF Regime.
 A QEF election is effective for the taxable year for which the election is made and all subsequent taxable years and may not be revoked without the consent of the IRS.
-If a U.S. Holder makes a timely QEF election with respect to its direct or indirect interest in a PFIC, the U.S. Holder will be required to include in income each year a portion of the ordinary earnings and net capital gains of the PFIC as QEF income inclusions, even if amount is not distributed to the U.S. Holder.
-Thus, the U.S. Holder may be required to report taxable income as a result of QEF income inclusions without corresponding receipts of cash.
-U.S. Holders should not expect that they will receive cash distributions from us sufficient to cover their respective U.S. tax liability with respect to such QEF income inclusions.
+If a U.S. holder makes a timely QEF election with respect to its direct or indirect interest in a PFIC, the U.S. holder will be required to include in income each year a portion of the ordinary earnings and net capital gains of the PFIC as QEF income inclusions, even if amount is not distributed to the U.S. holder.
+Thus, the U.S. holder may be required to report taxable income as a result of QEF income inclusions without corresponding receipts of cash.
+Shareholders that are U.S. holders subject to U.S. federal income tax should not expect that they will receive cash distributions from us sufficient to cover their respective U.S. tax liability with respect to such QEF income inclusions.
+In addition, under current tax law U.S. holders of Public Warrants will not be able to make a QEF election with respect to their warrants.

-The timely QEF election also allows the electing U.S. Holder to: (i) generally treat any gain recognized on the disposition of its shares of the PFIC as capital gain; (ii) treat its share of the PFIC's net capital gain, if any, as long-term capital gain instead of ordinary income; and (iii) either avoid interest charges resulting from PFIC status altogether, or make an annual election, subject to certain limitations, to defer payment of current taxes on its share of PFIC's annual realized net capital gain and ordinary earnings subject, however, to an interest charge on the deferred tax computed by using the statutory rate of interest applicable to an extension of time for payment of tax.
+The timely QEF election also allows the electing U.S. holder to: (i) generally treat any gain recognized on the disposition of its shares of the PFIC as capital gain; (ii) treat its share of the PFIC's net capital gain, if any, as long-term capital gain instead of ordinary income; and (iii) either avoid interest charges resulting from PFIC status altogether, or make an annual election, subject to certain limitations, to defer payment of current taxes on its share of PFIC's annual realized net capital gain and ordinary earnings subject, however, to an interest charge on the deferred tax computed by using the statutory rate of interest applicable to an extension of time for payment of tax.
 In addition, net losses (if any) of a PFIC will not pass through to our shareholders and may not be carried back or forward in computing such PFIC's ordinary earnings and net capital gain in other taxable years.
-Consequently, a U.S. Holder may over time be taxed on amounts that as an economic matter exceed our net profits.
+Consequently, a U.S. holder may over time be taxed on amounts that as an economic matter exceed our net profits.

-A U.S. Holder's tax basis in Ordinary Shares will be increased to reflect QEF income inclusions and will be decreased to reflect distributions of amounts previously included in income as QEF income inclusions.
-No portion of the QEF income inclusions attributable to ordinary income will be treated as qualified dividend income.
+A U.S. holder's tax basis in our Ordinary Shares will be increased to reflect QEF income inclusions and will be decreased to reflect distributions of amounts previously included in income as QEF income inclusions.
+No portion of the QEF income inclusions attributable to ordinary income will be treated as QDI.
 Amounts included as QEF income inclusions with respect to direct and indirect investments generally will not be taxed again when distributed.
+You should consult your tax advisors as to the manner in which QEF income inclusions may affect your allocable share of our income and your basis in your Ordinary Shares.